 When your finances are a mess and you’ve resolved to take control, it may take some time to sort things out.
 In the meantime, setting short-term financial goals can help you stay focused and build confidence.
 For instance, when problem debt drags down your finances, resolve to reduce it in bits until you’re able to clear a single balance, and then move on to the next chunk, with a small victory under your belt.

 Savings goals can be managed in the same way by recognising milestones along the way to your ultimate goal.
 And when you’re working on a budget, you can track your headway relative to the spending limits you’ve set.

 Saved £50 on incidentals this month?
 Why not drop it in your house fund and score a double win?
 With steady progress toward your money goals, each small step makes the endgame less intimidating and provides positive momentum for your finances.

-It’s common to fall into negative financial patterns, but some are driven by your own thinking.
+It’s common to fall into negative financial patterns, but your own thinking drives some.
 Changing your mindset and adding to your financial knowledge base are two sure ways to build cash confidence and move your finances in the right direction.« Don’t Let Divorce Ruin Your Finances Reduce Spending With These Frugal Moves »